The Wedding March (1928 film): Pre-production

 Shortly after completing The Merry Widow and having had a bad working experience at Metro-Goldwyn-Mayer, Stroheim met independent film producer Pat Powers and convinced Powers to finance The Wedding March.
 Stroheim's script was completed by March 1926 and was 154 pages long.
 The currently available version of the film depicts the first 67 pages of the original script.

 As was often the case with films directed by Stroheim, the film's accuracy resulted in high expenses and production values.
 Stroheim rebuilt huge sets for St. Stephen's Cathedral, the streets surrounding it, various palatial rooms and an entire apple orchard with thousands of blossoms individually tied to the trees.
 Stroheim defended his elaborate set choices by stating “They say I give them sewers — and dead cats!
 This time I am giving them beauty.
 Beauty — and apple blossoms!
 More than they can stand!”.

 Filming

 Shooting began in June 1926 and lasted until Stroheim was finally shut down by Powers in January 1927.
 A reporter allowed onto the film's set reported Stroheim's perfectionism and indifference to time and money, and stated that Stroheim once told his cast and crew that if necessary they would film 24,000 takes of a scene until they got it right.
 Over the six months of filming, Stroheim shot over 200,000 feet of film.
-The film's original budget was an estimated at $300,000 ($ today).
+The film's original budget was estimated at $300,000 ($ today).
 By the time Pat Powers shut down production, the budget had risen to $1,250,000 ($ today).